Discover Milford – Milford Heritage Walks

 These three Milford heritage walks are set out below, or available as a pdf to download here, best printed on A3:

-Discover Milford, one of the key communities within the Derwent Valley Mills World Heritage Site.
-It was here that Jedediah Strutt and his sons expanded the cotton spinning business they had started in Belper, and by building and buying homes and facilities for their workers created one of the world’s first industrial communities.
+Discover Milford and Makeney, two of the key communities within the Derwent Valley Mills World Heritage Site.
+It was in Milford that Jedediah Strutt and his sons expanded the cotton spinning business they had started in Belper, and by building and buying homes and facilities for their workers created one of the world’s first industrial communities.

 In 2001, the universal significance of the textile mills beside the River Derwent was recognised when the stretch of valley between Matlock Bath and Derby was designated a World Heritage Site.

 These short walks look at some of the most significant sites in Milford and Makeney.
 The starting point for each walks is the interpretation board opposite the Strutt Arms on the A6 main road, which will tell you more about this industrial community, and show you how it has changed in the past two centuries.